Learn what medical conditions are covered by the EEOICPA to determine if you qualify for benefits.

 If you fell ill after working for the Department of Energy or the Atomic Energy Commission, you may qualify for compensation.
 Don’t assume your illness is just bad luck.
 You may be at a higher risk of developing a life-altering disease as a result of radiation or chemical exposure.

 EEOICPA allows you to file for any medical condition you or your doctors believe was caused by radiation or chemical exposure.
 You may also file for conditions that were significantly contributed to by radiation or chemical exposure, or if that exposure aggravated a pre-existing condition.
 That said, there’s a big gap between what you may file for and the likelihood for approval of your claim.
-Our experience in handling over 1,000 successful claims can help you understand the decision making/approval process and your likelihood for approval.
+Our experience in handling over 2,000 successful claims can help you understand the decision making/approval process and your likelihood for approval.
 Time is valuable and you probably would like to know from the start what your chances are.
+The day you submit necessary paperwork for a claimed condition establishes the effective date for medical coverage and potential reimbursement of out-of-pocket expenses.
+Do not delay, call today and let’s get your claim filed.

 Below are some of the medical conditions covered under EEOICPA: